CodeYourFuture/syllabus/docs/contributing/minutes.md

 - Feels like we need a lot of TA support for Fundamentals
 - Add something to the module coordinator notes to think about the number of TAs required for a Fundamentals session
 - TAs not assigned to a room in Scotland - so they all jump around
-- They need experienced people to guide them when they gooff posted
+- They need experienced people to guide them when they go off piste
 - LDN9 is a completely new group of volunteers - so good test of our unspoken assumptions
 - Covering a lot of blocks in the Fundamentals course
 - A lot of pushback from trainees, why are we using Blocks - like kids stuff